Vincamine/PipelineRunner/dev-docs/design/low-level-design.md

 **Technology Choices:**

 - **Jackson**: Used for JSON processing due to its performance, flexibility, and excellent integration with Java objects.
 Jackson provides robust data binding and offers specialized modules for date/time handling.
 - **SnakeYAML**: Chosen for YAML parsing due to its comprehensive YAML support, permissive license, and good performance.
-It's used for reading pipeline configuration files.
+It's used for reading pipelineEntity configuration files.
 - **Spring Web**: Used for shared API interface definitions and REST client configurations.

 #### 2.3.2 cli/build.gradle